 When did your symptoms push you to seek answers and medical guidance?

 After my husband and I married I started to think about starting a family and saw my doctor for the pain.
 The doctor said I had a herniated disc and he also found a birth defect, which was an enlarged disc from a joint that hadn’t fully developed in my lower back.
 I had surgery and we proceeded to get pregnant.
 I had a good pregnancy and our daughter was born when I was 24.
 We had our second child when I was 27.
 I was very tired and I had to nap often.
 After a back injury I sustained in PT, I had to have another surgery for a fusion at the age of 35.
 When I went back for a follow up, I let the doctor know that I was still in a lot of pain.
-I was referred and received a fibromyalgia diagnosis.
+I was referred and received a A disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues. diagnosis.
 After a while, I went back to the doctor because I didn’t think the fibromyalgia diagnosis was correct.
 He referred me to another doctor and I had a muscle biopsy procedure.
 After months, the results came back that my body doesn’t produce enough of the enzyme that transports fatty acids and I was diagnosed with carnitine palmitoyltransferase II (CPT II) deficiency.